ConductionNL/commonground-gateway/redoc/docs/features/index.md

 The web gateway provides multi-tenancy by separating all the data it holds (both configuration and actual usage) along the lines of organizational IDs.
 This is hardcoded into the database queries and provides a fool-proof way of running a multi-tenancy setup from a single installation.
 If you, however, prefer a separation of databases on a tenant base, we advise you to use a multi-installation setup.

-## NL Design System Ready

-The web gateway provides an easy (and inline scripting save) way of providing applications with NL Design System token files based on the organization that is currently served (see multy-tenancy).
-This allows applications to quickly implement NL Design using NL Design tokens [a complete list can be found here](https://github.com/nl-design-system).
-The only action an application needs to take is to include the following line before loading other ccs files `/api/organisations/{id}/nl-design-tokens.css`.
-Security-wise, the API is to be provided from the same domain as the application.

 ## Haven ready

 -To be added-